Capitol Reef National Park: Canyoneering

 Taken from the top of the first rappel of the Cassidy Arch route.

 Canyoneering is growing in popularity in the park.
 It is a recreational sport that takes one through slot canyons.
 It involves rappelling and may require swimming and other technical rope work.
-Day-pass permits are required for canyoneering in the park and can be obtained for free from the visitor's center or through email.
+Day-pass permits are required for canyoneering in the park and can be obtained for free from the visitor center or through email.
 Each route requires its own permit.
 If one is planning on canyoneering for multiple days, then passes are required for each day.
 Overnight camping as part of the canyoneering trip is permitted, but a free backcountry pass must be requested from the visitor center.

 It is imperative to plan canyoneering trips around the weather.
 The Colorado Plateau is susceptible to flash flooding during prime rainy months.
 Because canyoneering takes place through slot canyons, getting caught in a flash flood could be lethal.
 Visitors are advised to consult reliable weather sources.
 The Weather Atlas shows charts with the monthly average rainfall in inches.

 Extreme heat during the summer months presents a danger to visitors, who can find weather warnings on the National Weather Service website.
 The heat levels are detailed by a color and numerical scale (0–4).

 One of the most popular canyoneering routes in Capitol Reef National Park is Cassidy Arch Canyon.
 A paper by George Huddart details the park's commitment to working with citizens to maintain the route as well as the vegetation and rocks.
 The canyon route is approximately 2.3 mi long (0.4 mi of technical work), consisting of 8 different rappels, and takes between 2.5 and 4.5 hours to complete.
 The first rappel is 140 ft and descends below the famous Cassidy Arch.